-The PhD program in health psychology is a post-baccalaureate 5-year program (100-104 graduate semester credit hours) with concentrations in clinical health (100 s.h.) and pediatric school psychology(104 s.h.).
-A one-year pre-doctoral internship is required.
+The PhD program in health psychology is a post-baccalaureate 5-year program (98-104 s.h.); students must choose a concentration in clinical health (100 s.h.) or pediatric school psychology (104 s.h.) at the time of their application to the program.
+A one-year pre-doctoral internship is required for the clinical health and pediatric school concentrations.